pierrotm777/BURC_Encoder/README.md

 ```
   * replace the hex file path C:\Users\pierrot\AppData\Local\Temp\arduino_build_879913/Blink.ino.hex by your firmware path.
   * select the good device port.
-  * create a script file with these two modofications.
+  * create a script file with these two modifications.

 ...